dkul108/sparkless-cassandraless/README.md

 2)run (from ./target folder):
 java -jar sparkless-cassandraless-1.0-SNAPSHOT-jar-with-dependencies.jar -p 5432 -d ../

-3)launch client connetcion on windows, multiple connections are allowed (but perform step 2 first):
+3)launch client connection on windows, multiple connections are allowed (but perform step 2 first):

 cmd->telnet localhost 5432

 4) exit server process:
-return to folder from step 2) and type 'quit' (with no braces)
+return to folder from step 2) and type 'quit' (with no quots used)

 ======================================================
 Test  task description.